euribates/notes/notes-on-ansi.md

 over-write the old one.
 We need to go back three caharacters because we are using two for the digits and one for the percent sign `%`.

-### ASCII Progress Bar

-Now that we know how to make a self-updating progress bar using Ansi escape codes to control the terminal, it becomes relatively easy to modify it to be fancier, e.g. having a ASCII bar that goes across the
+Now that we know how to make a self-updating progress bar using ANSI escape codes to control the terminal, it becomes relatively easy to modify it to be fancier, e.g. having a ASCII bar that goes across the
 screen: